What to Do If You Have an Addiction to Narcotics

 • Have you put others in danger while under the influence?

-After admitting that there is indeed a problem, the obvious next step would be to find out how to fix the problem and how to eradicate yourself of this need for a substance that has taken over and that is ruining your life.
+After admitting that there is indeed a problem, the next step is finding out how to fix it and rid yourself of this need for a substance that is ruining your life.
 There are several avenues for help with addiction these days.

-Finding help on the internet seems to be a favorite and can put many sources at your fingertips in a matter of a few clicks.
-Local libraries usually provide computer access for those that may not personally own one or have access to the internet otherwise.
+Finding help on the internet is convenient and can put many sources at your fingertips in a matter of a few clicks.
+Local libraries usually provide computer access for those who may not personally own a computer or have access to the internet.

 Get Help Today